 The school and the FACE Foundation use FACTS Grant & Aid Assessment Form, a third-party tuition assistance company, to collect the necessary financial information and provide a fair evaluation for tuition assistance.
 The application can be accessed mid-November.

 If you are new to completing the FACTS Grant & Aid Assessment, please view this video on what to expect in the application process.

 Is an annual financial aid application required?

 Yes.
 Financial Aid applications must be submitted annually to be considered for need-based aid.
-All financial aid awards are reviewed based upon the timely completion of the FACTS Grant and Aid Assessment Form continued demonstrated financial need, maintenance of standards of good progress, good standing at JPII, and availability of resources.
+All financial aid awards are reviewed based upon the timely completion of the FACTS Grant & Aid Assessment Form, continued demonstrated financial need, maintenance of standards of good progress, good standing at JPII, and availability of resources.

 When are financial aid applicants notified of awards?

 Grades 5 – 8